-Our commitment to CBL—using the world as our classroom for service and learning—has earned the college national recognition.
-In 2012, Unity was named as one of fourteen national finalists to the President’s Community Service Honor Roll.
-In 2011, the college received the Carnegie Foundation’s Community Engagement Classification which recognizes significant commitment to and demonstration of community engagement.
+Our commitment to community-based learning has earned the College national recognition.
+In 2012, Unity was named one of 14 national finalists on the President’s Community Service Honor Roll.
+And in 2011, the College received the Carnegie Foundation’s Community Engagement Classification, which recognizes significant commitment to and demonstration of community engagement.